WOMEN’S mARCH AGENDA

 - We’re fighting to protect a woman’s right to choose, so that no matter where you live or your income, you’re given the same access to reproductive healthcare.

 - We believe prescription drugs should be affordable, and pharmaceutical companies shouldn’t be able to charge exorbitant amounts for life-saving treatments.
+The era of pharmaceutical companies price gauging Americans while the rest of the world negotiates reasonable prices needs to end.

 - Military-style assault rifles and high-capacity magazines have no place in our everyday communities and on our streets.